Bhai Mati Das: The Guru's eastern tours

 Bhai Mati Das and Bhai Sati Das were present on the Guru's eastern tours beginning in August 1665 including the tours of Saifabad and Dhamtan (Bangar) where they were arrested perhaps because of the influence of Dhir Mal, or the Ulemas and orthodox Brahmins.
 The Guru was sent to Delhi and detained for one month.
-After being freed in December 1665, he continued his tour and Bhai Mati Das and Bhai Sati Das were again in his company particularly at Dacca, and Malda.
+After being freed in December 1665, he continued his tour and Bhai Mati Das and Bhai Sati Das were again in his company particularly at Dhaka and Malda.

 Guru's Arrest

 In 1675 the Guru was summoned by Emperor Aurangzeb to Delhi to convert to Islam.
 Aurangzeb was very happy that all he had to do was convert one man and the rest of the Hindus from Kashmir, Kurukshetra, Hardwar, and Beneras would follow suit.
 The Guru left for Delhi on his own accord but was arrested at Malikpur Rangharan near Ropar.
 While the Guru was traveling towards Delhi his company at this time consisted of his most devoted Sikhs including Bhai Dayala, Bhai Udai, and Bhai Jaita (Rangretta) as well as Bhai Mati Das and Bhai Sati Das.
 After visiting a few places where large crowds of devotees had gathered the Guru sent Bhai Jaita and Bhai Udai to Delhi to scout ahead and report back to him and to Anandpur as well.

 After being arrested Guru Tegh Bahadur was taken to Sirhind and from there he was sent to Delhi in an iron cage.

 At Delhi, the Guru and his five companions were taken into the council chamber of the Red Fort.
 The Guru was asked numerous questions on religion, Hinduism, Sikhism and Islam, such as why he was sacrificing his life for people who wear the Janeu and the Tilak when he himself was a Sikh.
-The Guru answered that the these are powerless and weak against tyranny.
+The Guru answered that these are powerless and weak against tyranny.
 They had come to the abode of Guru Nanak as refuge, and with the same logic he would have sacrificed his life for Muslims as well.
 On the Guru's emphatic refusal to abjure his faith, he was asked why he was called Teg Bahadur (gladiator or Knight of the Sword; before this, his name had been Tyag Mal).
 Bhai Mati Das immediately replied that the Guru had won the title by inflicting a heavy blow on the imperial forces at the young age of fourteen.
 Guru Tegh Bahadur Sahib Ji and his companions were ordered to be imprisoned and tortured until they agreed to embrace Islam.